 Map cleat placement on sole with included marker and DRILL PILOT HOLES with a 5/32 drill bit 1/4 Inch deep, this helps because:

 - The cleat goes in straight, if it goes in crooked it will not get flush and hold.

-- Golfkicks have a shear-strength of about 5 inch-lb and may shear off in dense, sticky rubber.
+- Golfkicks may shear off in dense, sticky rubber.
 A Pilot hole helps prevent this.
 Extra cleats are included in your kit if a few don't work out.

 - Some Jordans (11s) have a layer of carbon fiber directly beneath the rubber that Golfkicks can't penetrate without a pilot hole.

 PLACEMENT – ALL SHOES ARE DIFFERENT - Make your pilot holes and install Golfkicks into flat areas of sole.
-If you place GKs on already raised traction they will break.
+If you place GKs on already raised traction they will tear out.
 Cleats are designed to let the sole of your shoe touch the earth.
 Avoid overhanging outside of sole to prevent tear-out.
 AVOID PUNCTURING ANY AIR OR GEL BLADDERS within the sole.
 Start with 4 cleats in the heel and 4 in the fore-foot of each shoe (less on kids/smaller shoes).

 The easiest way to install your Golfkicks is to mark your cleat positions on the sole, drill shallow (6mm) pilot holes and use included screwdriver to screw in Golfkicks to the point where the disc snugs up against the sole of your shoe.
 DO NOT OVER TURN as this will strip out your sole material making it hard for the Golfkicks to stay in place.
 When snug, give an extra 1/4 turn to allow the underside ridges to grab your sole.